Third Year Medical Student Surgery Clerkship

 Unless scrubbed in a case, all students are expected to be present and participate in the various surgical clinics.
 The clinic is a great opportunity to meet patients preoperatively.
 It also provides a chance to follow patients through the entire process from preoperative evaluation through to the postoperative visit.
 This will be an essential component of your rotation through the subspecialty clinics, since general surgery residents may not be present.
 Finally, all students will participate in a call schedule.
 Call will provide an opportunity to see urgent and emergent cases that are vital to a surgical practice.

-The clerkship is divided into two phases: six weeks of a general surgery service and six weeks of trauma and subspecialty service.
-Each student will rotate through both services and is expected to participate in the preoperative, operative and postoperative care of the surgical patient.
+The clerkship is divided into three rotations.
+Each student will rotate through 4 weeks of general surgery, 4 weeks of trauma surgery and critical care, and 4 weeks of subspecialty services and call coverage.
+During these rotations, students are expected to participate in the preoperative, operative and postoperative care of the surgical patient.

-This six-week rotation will expose students to patients who present with trauma, including their surgical and critical care.
+This four-week rotation will expose students to patients who present with trauma, including their surgical and critical care.
 Students will be expected to participate actively in the resuscitation and care of a patient in shock, whether in the emergency room, operating room, or intensive care unit.
+The medical student will also be exposed to the continuous critical care that trauma patients require and are expected to learn the basic fundamentals of such care.
+At the conclusion of this rotation, students are expected to understand the basic principles of advanced trauma life support and surgical critical care.

-In addition, this rotation will allow students to become acquainted with the various surgical subspecialties, including urology, plastic surgery, neurosurgery, otolaryngology, and orthopedic surgery.
-Students are expected to rotate through all subspecialty clinics during these six weeks in addition to their exposure to trauma.
+This four-week rotation will allow students to become acquainted with the various surgical subspecialties, including urology, plastic surgery, neurosurgery, otolaryngology, and orthopedic surgery.
+Students are assigned to rotate through all subspecialty clinics during three weeks of the rotation, while the remaining week is reserved for nightly call coverage.

-Moreover, students are expected to participate in surgical cases for patients they saw in the clinics as long as the particular attending approves.
-At the completion of this phase, students will be expected to understand and demonstrate the basic core concepts required in the treatment of trauma patients.
-In addition, they will be required to understand the basic disease processes and their respective treatments in the broad category of surgical subspecialty care.
+During this rotation, students are expected to participate in surgical cases for patients they see in the clinics as long as the particular attending approves.
+In addition, students will be exposed to all surgical disciplines while participating in a week of night shift call.
+At the completion of this phase, students are expected to understand the basic disease processes and their respective treatments in the broad category of surgical subspecialty care.

 Didactics, Lectures, and Conferences